 e.
 Include a date

-The LCU IRB requires an additional full-review of greater than minimal risk studies by the members of LCU IRB committee.
+The LCU IRB requires an additional full review of greater than minimal risk studies by the members of LCU IRB committee.

-Site Permission Letter:
+Site Permission Letter

 Site permission letters are required when research is conducted abroad.
 Site permission letters must come from an authorized individual at the site (ex.
-Head Master of a School, Director of an Orphanage, Pastor of a Church, Director of a government organization, Community leader, ...)
+Headmaster of a School, Director of an Orphanage, Pastor of a Church, Director of a government organization, Community leader, ...)

 The Site Permission letter must include: